Thursday, February 22, 2007

 2 tsp dark Asian sesame oil

-1/2 Tbs vegan "chicken-style" broth powder (you may not need this with the alternative mixes listed above)
+1/2 Tbs vegan "chicken-style" broth powder (you may not need this with the alternative mixes listed above) or broth paste

 1 cup ready-to-eat chopped vegan chicken sub (such as reconstituted Soy Curls) or vegan sausage, crumbled and browned